vplauzon/GramParser/documentation/quickstart.md

 The first rule defines letters-only while the second leverages the first and adds numbers and '-'.

-The main rule builds a *sequence*, i.e. different rules following each other:  first we match a letter then we match a repeat of alpha-numeric characters.
+The main rule builds a [sequence](primitives/sequence.md), i.e. different rules following each other:  first we match a letter then we match a repeat of alpha-numeric characters.
 Notice we went back to '\*' since we force to have one character (a letter) first.

 We can now match text such as ``test``, ``test2``, ``Test3-4`` but not ``6test`` (which starts with a numeric).